 All work should reflect the theme of Summer Fare as you interpret it.
 If you’re not sure, please send it in anyway.
 We’d love to read your work.
 Keep CNF to around 1000 words or so.

-All art should reflect the theme of Summer Fare: painting, sketches, mixed media, photography, etc… We’d like to see it all.
+All art should reflect the theme of Summer Fare: painting, sketches, mixed media, photography, etc… we’d like to see it all.
 Please send a short description of your work including dimensions and materials used.

 - Please submit up to five original poems in one .docx or PDF file attached to your email.
 We are looking for poems that are not overly long, and would also enjoy and encourage micro-poetry.
 If you’re not sure, send it along anyway.
 Simultaneous submissions are fine, but let us know if your work is picked up elsewhere (and huge congratulations!).
 Poems should be previously unpublished.
 Poems appearing on your personal blog or social media are fine, though we’d love to be able to share brand new works with the world.
 Include a third-person bio of 100 words or so.
 Please limit your recent publications to three or four.
 Include social media handles if you’d like and we’ll support you online.
 Send your work to firstname.lastname@example.org.

 - Please use last name – submission as the subject and the name of your document.
 This makes finding your work in our downloads folder much easier.
 Really.
 Please.
 I beg of you.

 - Please submit up to three pieces of original art.
-Send high quality jpg images of your art to email@example.com.
+Send high quality jpeg images of your art to email@example.com.
 Please include media (digital image, mixed media, acrylic, etc) along with sizing.

 - Please use last name-art as the submission and the name of your document.

 I will do my very best to get back to you as soon as I can.
 If you don’t hear from me within a month after submitting, give me a shout.
 Life gets busy and this isn’t my regular gig.

 All published authors will receive a copy of the final publication.
 Sections of poems may also be published online leading up to April 8, 2022, which will be the official release date.